 b.
 Reflects substantial, thorough legal research;

 c.
-Describes the status of the existing law and reflects the scholarship in the discipline;
+Describes the status of the existing law;

 d.
 Reflects competent clarity, organization, style, editing, and citation; and

 e.
-Includes substantial, original, and competent analysis that evaluates the law and contributes to the discipline.
+Includes substantial, original, and competent analysis that evaluates the law and contributes to the discipline (e.g., a scholarly article, an amicus brief, an appellate brief, or a practitioner’s guide, etc.).

 2. Other Requirements.
 In addition to the above requirements:

 a.
-The paper must be no less than 5,000 words of text, exclusive of footnotes and endnotes;
+The document must be no less than 5,000 words of text, exclusive of footnotes and endnotes;

 b.
-A thesis statement, outline, draft paper and final paper must be submitted by the student on or before deadlines set by the faculty member; and,
+A thesis statement and/or detailed research proposal, an annotated outline, draft document and a final document must be submitted by the student on or before deadlines set by the faculty member; and,

 c.
 Each component (i.e., thesis statements, outlines, etc.) must be submitted so that the faculty member can provide feedback on the component and the student can fully act on that feedback while producing the next component.